cell and Gene Therapy Preclinical Studies

-The recent FDA approval of the breakthrough CAR-T ex-vivo gene therapy for childhood leukemia has given the rapidly expanding field of gene therapy another boost.
-Regulatory guidelines for preclinical studies to move new therapies to human clinical trials are still evolving, and unlike other therapy classes such as small molecules or biologics, gene therapy preclinical study sets are individually tailored to the characteristics of the therapy.
+Regulatory guidelines for gene therapy toxicology and safety pharmacology studies that must be conducted to advance new therapies to human clinical trials are still evolving, and unlike other therapy classes such as small molecules or biologics, gene therapy preclinical study requirements are individually tailored to the characteristics of the therapy.
 In addition, gene therapy includes diverse approaches including ex vivo gene editing, and in vivo viral and non-viral vector treatments.

-IITRI offers an experienced toxicology team who has been designing and executing preclinical studies with FDA requirements in mind since the process was instituted in 1979.
-Our supporting technologies in bioanalytical methods and expertise in viral vector biology and molecular biology qualifies us to provide expert assistance in planning and executing gene therapy preclinical studies and programs for IND submissions.
+IITRI offers an experienced toxicology team to provide expert assistance in planning and executing gene therapy preclinical studies and programs for IND submissions.
+We have been designing and executing GLP-compliant preclinical studies in compliance with FDA requirements since these guidelines were first instituted in 1979.
+Our supporting technologies in bioanalytical methods and expertise in viral vector biology and molecular biology forms the foundation of our gene therapy study team.

-- Biodistribution (vector and/or gene product quantitation in blood and/or tissues)
+• Biodistribution studies (vector and/or gene product quantitation in blood and/or tissues)

 All animal species (rodent, nonrodent, NHP)